pamu/blog/resume.md

 __Education__

-  - Indian Institute of Technology (IIT)
+  - Indian Institute of Technology (IIT Mandi)
   - Bachelor of Computer Science and Engineering (Aug.
 2011 – June.
 2015)